The TMSC is directly governed by a committee that includes the Director of Medical Education, Director of Medical Simulation, Director of Surgical

 committee is responsible for the strategic goals; the Directors are responsible for providing direction and guidance on achieving the goals.
 The support

 staff is responsible for implementation of the day to day operations, budgetary oversight, purchasing, training coordination, and administration.

 As one of the 10 simulation centers supported by the Army’s CSC, the TMSC is also overseen by the CSC.
 Leading the CSC is the CSC Chairman, assisted by an administrative staff, located at the Anderson Simulation Center, Joint Base Lewis-McChord, Washington.
 Each medical subspecialty has an assigned simulation specialty advisor who sits on the CSC and reports to the chairman.
 Presently the CSC has 14 medical specialties that include: anesthesia, dermatology, emergency medicine, family medicine, general surgery, internal medicine, obstetrics/gynecology, orthopedics, ophthalmology, otolaryngology, pathology, pediatrics, psychology and urology.

-In addition to the medical specialty advisors, the CSC also includes advisors from the Army Nurse Corps, the Uniformed Services University of Health Sciences, the Army Military Simulation Training Centers, and the Director of Medical Education from each of the 10 military treatment facilities with CSC simulation centers.
+In addition to the medical specialty advisors, the CSC also includes advisors from the Army Nurse Corps, the Uniformed Services University of Health Sciences (USUHS), the Army Military Simulation Training Centers (MSTC), and the Director of Medical Education from each of the 10 military treatment facilities with CSC simulation centers.